 Volunteer in your parish

 Working in partnership with the parish priest, parish volunteers help to increase awareness of CAFOD’s work and help more people to get involved by giving, acting, and praying with CAFOD.
-This can include organising Fast Day talks, collections, and other events, taking the lead on parish programmes like Connect2, and ensuring that CAFOD’s work is held in prayer in the community.
+This can include organising Fast Day talks, collections, and other events, taking the lead on parish programmes like Hands On and ensuring that CAFOD’s work is held in prayer in the community.

 Work with children and young people